 Compliance, certifications and regulations

-Every company and team using our service expects its sensitive information and customer data to be secure and confidential.
+Every company and team using our service expects their sensitive information and customer data to be secure and confidential.
 Safeguarding this data is a critical responsibility we have to our customers, and we work hard to maintain that trust.